rust-lang/rust/CONTRIBUTING.md

 more seasoned developers, some useful places to look for information
 are:

+* The [rustc guide] contains information about how various parts of the compiler work
 * [Rust Forge][rustforge] contains additional documentation, including write-ups of how to achieve common tasks
 * The [Rust Internals forum][rif], a place to ask questions and discuss Rust's internals